 The court may decide to grant a judgment to the creditor.
 A judgment is a declaration by a court that the creditor has the legal right to demand a wage garnishment, a levy on the debtor's bank accounts, and a lien on the debtor's property.
 A creditor that is granted a judgment is called a "judgment-creditor."
 Which of these tools the creditor will use depends on the circumstances.
 We discuss each of these remedies below.

 Illinois Compiled Statutes are available online.

-The most common method used by judgment-creditors to enforce judgments is wage garnishment, in which a judgment creditor would contact the debtor's employer and require the employer to deduct a certain portion of the debtor's wages each pay period and send the money to the creditor.
-However, several states, including Pennsylvania, North Carolina, and South Carolina, do not allow wage garnishment for the enforcement of most judgments.
-In several other states, such as New Hampshire, wage garnishment is not the "preferred" method of judgment enforcement because, although possible, it is a tedious and time consuming process for creditors.
+The most common method used by judgment-creditors to enforce judgments is wage garnishment, in which a judgment creditor contacts your employer and require the employer to deduct a certain portion of your wages each pay period and send the money to the creditor.

 A levy means that the creditor has the right to take whatever money in a debtor's account and apply the funds to the balance of the judgment.
 Again, the procedure for levying bank accounts, as well as what amount, if any, a debtor can claim as exempt from the levy, is governed by state law.
 Many states exempt certain amounts and certain types of funds from bank levies, so a debtor should review his or her state's laws to find if a bank account can be levied.
 In some states levy is called attachment or account garnishment.
 The names may vary but the concepts are the same.